rwmyers/bazel_toolchain/README.md

 Basic sample of setting up a C++ build toolchain in Bazel.
+This is based on a [C++ Bazel Tutorial](https://bazel.build/tutorials/ccp-toolchain-config).

 Requires [Bazel](https://bazel.build/install).